ANCSLEEP BLOG

 Posted by Darian Dozier on Jul 13, 2022 7:11:00 AM

-We have all been there, and those late night cravings can be especially harmful if you have sleep troubles, diabetes, or any other health disease where late night sugar rushes can be dangerous.
-An indulgence every once in a while is okay, but when it's a constant habit, you may find yourself with indigestion, weight gain, and a harder task to control your blood sugars.
-Here are seven ways to kick those late night cravings.
+We have all been there, and those late-night cravings can be especially harmful if you have sleep troubles, diabetes, or any other health disease where late-night sugar rushes can be dangerous.
+An indulgence every once in a while is okay, but when it's a constant habit, you may find yourself with indigestion, weight gain, and difficulty controlling your blood sugars.
+Here are seven ways to kick those late-night cravings.

 Read More